ibm-cloud-docs/Registry/ts_auth_req.md

 You can fix this problem in the following way:

-If your image is in a different region of {{site.data.keyword.registryshort}}, you must log in to {{site.data.keyword.cloud_notm}} in the correct region by running the following commands:
+If your image is in a different region of {{site.data.keyword.registryshort}}, you must log in to {{site.data.keyword.cloud_notm}} in the correct region by running the following commands.

 1. `ibmcloud cr region-set <region>`, where `<region>` is the name of the region, see [Local regions](/docs/Registry?topic=Registry-registry_overview#registry_regions_local).
 2. `ibmcloud cr login`